jaybraun/resa_cm/README.md

 RESA
 ====

-RESA branch for Intel Fortran on RHEL v6.
+RESA repo for Intel Fortran on RHEL v6.